 US warns on flare-up in Ukraine 'crisis'

-Six soldiers were killed and eight civilians were injured in the flare-up in the past two days which saw hundreds of mortar rounds, artillery shells, and rockets fired in the Dontesk and Luhansk areas in east Ukraine.
+Six soldiers were killed and eight civilians injured in the flare-up in the past two days, which saw hundreds of mortar rounds, artillery shells, and rockets fired in the Donetsk and Luhansk areas in east Ukraine.

 Thank you for reading EUobserver!